ZIYU-DEEP/awesome-bias-in-deep-learning/README.md

 <a id="note1" href="#note1ref"><sup>1</sup></a> More precisely speaking, there exists a algorithm or function in theory with low error on unseen data from the population, but such a function must be structureless thus we are not able to learn.

 <a id="note2" href="#note2ref"><sup>2</sup></a> An example would be the choice of optimization, like SGD will always leads to the minimum norm solution for linear models. <br>
-<a id="note3" href="#note3ref"><sup>3</sup></a> For instance, by introducing additional labeled data in training, anomaly detection models can become more discriminative on certain classes.
+<a id="note3" href="#note3ref"><sup>3</sup></a> For instance, by introducing additional labeled data in training, anomaly detection models can become more discriminative on certain types of anomalies.